So, you’ve chosen sand as the substrate for your aquarium, and now you’re wondering:

 If you choose to go this route, however, your plant will require fertilization.

-If you are able to get the conditions correct, however, you will be rewarded with an amazing looking plant that will be the centerpiece of your aquarium.
+If you are able to get the water parameters correct, however, you will be rewarded with an amazing looking plant that will be the centerpiece of your aquarium.

 Camboba is a plant that is much easier to care for than the madegascar lace featured above, but still has a beauty to it all its own.
 (Especially if you get red camboba.)